SiameseLab/quesadiya/docs/source/collaborator.rst

   :align: center
   :alt: Annotation

 Once all samples in a project are annotated, you will see the following.
-Good Job!
+Congratulations!

 .. image:: ../images/finished.png
   :width: 400